FOREWARD

 YAYBAND

-Yayband is the third concert band and focuses on fundamentals of playing, sound production, and music reading.
+Yayband is the third band and focuses on fundamentals of playing, sound production, and music reading.

 Band Uniform Demerit System